 For further information regarding the Eighth Judicial District Commercial Division (covering all eight counties) visit Commercial Division - 8th Judicial District.

 Integrated Domestic Violence Courts (IDV)

 The IDV Courts respond to a historic problem in the court system which requires domestic violence victims and their families to appear in different courts before multiple judges to address their legal issues.
 This court allows a single judge to hear multiple case types - criminal, family, and matrimonial - which relate to one family where the underlying issue is domestic violence.
 The IDV Courts aim to provide more informed judicial decision making and greater consistency in court orders, while reducing the number of court appearances.
 Criminal allegations of domestic violence should form the threshold requirement for entry into the IDV Court.
-In Erie County, the Honorable Deborah Haendiges is the presiding judge of the IDV Court.

 Drug Treatment Courts

 The basic concept behind drug treatment courts involves a dramatic intervention by the court in cooperation with an entire team, including the defense, prosecution, treatment, education, and law enforcement.
 In return for a promise of a reduced sentence, appropriate non-violent addicted offenders are given the option of entering voluntarily into court-supervised treatment for their addiction.
 In the Eighth Judicial District, many of the city and local town and family courts house drug treatment courts.

 The New York State Unified Court System has developed a number of ADR programs in the courts at every level for different types of cases throughout the state.
 Alternative Dispute Resolution represents a variety of processes through which potential litigants may resolve disputes as an alternative to litigation.